PierrickPochelu/word_tree_label/README.md

 <h3> Parallel gate </h3>

 Neural network can answer to some questions at the same time.
-The neural network take all pathes from one inclusive node.
+The neural network take all pathes from one inclusive node  ("+" symbol below).

 <img src="AND2.jpg" width="75%" height="75%"/>
  In this example we answer to a succession of questions.
 One point in the west or east ?
 Are points in the north or south ?